 - Mac OS X 10.7 (minimum version required)

-- You need to enroll for iOS Developer program with valid Apple id account.
+- You need to enroll for iOS Developer program with a valid Apple id account.

 - Download and Install Xcode updated version (prefer)